dminikulin/2048-game/README.md

 ### Live demo

-You can play the game here:
+You can play the game [HERE](https://dminikulin.github.io/2048-game/)